Dubai Safari Zoo park – Al Warqa

-Dubai Safari Park Update – As of March
+Dubai Safari Park Update –Opening expected in end of year 2017

-- Opening date has just been pushed back until March 31, 2017.
+- Opening date has just been pushed back to end of 2017.

 - Cost Dh150 million.